Rock Island Community Priorities

 The Rock Island County AOK Network will work with community partners to stay aware of and responsive to community needs.
 Current areas of exploration and discussion include continuous quality improvement in early care and education services and social emotional learning needs of young children.

 Social and Emotional Learning Supports

 The Rock Island County AOK Network will support service providers, families, and the community in identifying and developing social emotional learning supports for young children and families through developing community and family understanding of children’s positive mental health.

-The AOK Network partners will ensure the Family Yellow Pages contains accurate information through annual comprehensive update efforts and distribute them to community members.
+The AOK Network partners will ensure the Family Yellow Pages and Food Resource guide contains accurate information through annual comprehensive update efforts and distribute them to community members.